stuartellis/multiform/README.md

     make stackrunner-build ST_RUNNER_VERSION=1.4.5

-### Automation and CI/CD
+## Automation and CI/CD

 You can use a *stacktools-runner* container to provide an environment to deploy Terraform with Continuous Integration.
 In most cases, use your own container image instead.

-You can run *stacktools* in any container that includes Make, jq, a UNIX shell and either Docker-in-Docker or Terraform.
+You can run *stacktools* in any container that includes Make, *jq*, a UNIX shell and either Docker-in-Docker (DIND) or Terraform.

 If you run all of the deployment process for your project in a container, include a copy of Terraform in the container and use *ST_RUN_CONTAINER=false* to prevent the tooling from creating a new temporary container for each command.